shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-legacy-insertion-order-details.md

 The **At-a-Glance** section shows you the insertion order's state and the total number of active and inactive line items under the insertion order.
 You can click on this number to navigate to the complete list of line items with their quickstats.

-## Adding the Insertion O    rder to Trader Home
+## Adding the Insertion Order to Trader Home

 > [!NOTE]
 > **Trader Home** is currently available to a limited set of clients.
 If you use insertion orders and are interested in making **Trader Home** your landing page, reach out to your Xandr representative.